node-techno-lab/node-cluster/doc/crash-in-async-method.md

 ## Catching this Uncaught Exception

-Because the `settimeout()` error is thrown from another execution stack, scheduled after the `Express` callback function terminates, we cannot just catch this error using the `try/catch` block.
+Because the `setTimeout()` error is thrown from another execution stack, scheduled after the `Express` callback function terminates, we cannot just catch this error using the `try/catch` block.

 To catch all of these out of band errors, we need to globally register the `uncaughtException` handler where we can log the error message, send the error to a REST endpoint, ....

+What...
-* the error thrown in the `setTiemout()` callback will be catched in the `uncaughtException` handler
+* the error thrown in the `setTimeout()` callback will be catch in the `uncaughtException` handler
 * the worker process will no crashes and not be restarted by the master

+## Update the Server code

-Update the `server.ts` (because applicabled to master and worker processes)
+Update the `server.ts` file like this (because applicable to master and worker processes)

 ```typescript
 export class Server {